Conditional independence testing under misspecified inductive biases: Preliminaries

 where the first five entries of $\beta_X$ are set to $20$, and the remaining entries are zero, while the last five entries of $\beta_Y$ are set to $20$, and the remaining entries are zero.
 This results in $X$ and $Y$ being conditionally independent given $Z$ and depending on $Z$ only through a small number of entries.
 Additionally, $\Ex[X\mid Z]=\beta_X^\top Z$ and $\Ex[Y\mid Z]=\beta_Y^\top Z$, indicating that the linear model class is correctly specified.
 To perform the GCM test, we use LASSO ($\norm{\cdot}_1$ penalization term added to empirical squared error) and the minimum-norm least-squares solution to fit linear models that predict $X$ and $Y$ given $Z$.
 In this problem, the LASSO fitting approach provides the correct inductive bias since $\beta_X$ and $\beta_Y$ are sparse.

 We set the significance level to $\alpha=10\%$ and estimate the Type-I error rate for $100$ different training sets.
-Figure \ref{fig:linear_model_experiment} provides the Type-I error rate empirical distribution and illustrates that, despite using the same model class for both fitting methods, the training algorithm induces model misspecification in the minimum-norm case, implying an invalid test most of the time.
+Figure \ref{fig:linear_model_experiment} provides the Type-I error rate empirical distribution and illustrates that, despite using the same model class for both fitting methods, the training algorithm induces an undesired predictor in the minimum-norm case, implying an invalid test most of the time.
+On the other hand, the LASSO approach has better Type-I error control.
 In Appendix \ref{append:extra}, we give a similar example but using the Significance Test of Feature Relevance (STFR) \citep{dai2022significance}.

-Given the context, we expand the notion of model misspecification to account for the role of the training algorithm.
+In this work, we formalize the idea of misspecified inductive biases in the following way.
 Assume that a training algorithm $\cA$ is used to choose a model $\hat{g}^{(m)}=\cA(\cD^{(m)}_{tr})$ from the class $\cG^{(m)}$.
 We further assume that the sequence $(\hat{g}^{(m)})_{m\in \mathbb{N}}$ converges to a limiting model $g^*$ in a relevant context-dependent sense.
 We use different notions of convergence depending on the specific problem under consideration, which will be clear in the following sections.
-We say that $g^*$ is misspecified if it does not equal the Bayes predictor $f^*$ almost surely.
-Therefore, there are two possible reasons for model misspecification: either the limiting model class is small and does not include $f^*$, or the training algorithm cannot find the best possible predictor.
+We say that $g^*$ "carries misspecified inductive biases" if it does not equal the target Bayes predictor or regression function $f^*$.
+There are two possible reasons for $g^*$ carrying misspecified biases: either the limiting model class is small and does not include $f^*$, or the training algorithm $\cA$ cannot find the best possible predictor, even asymptotically.